DarknessFX/UEMaterials/README.md

 Later inside the engine you can move the materials to your own custom folder structure like "\Content\Materials" and "\Content\Materials\MaterialsFunctions".

+## Versions
+- Materials from Jan/2023 forward are using UE 5.1 .<br/>
+- Materials from Jul/2023 forward are using UE 5.2.1 .<br/>
+- Materials from Nov/2023 forward are using UE 5.3.2 .<br/>

 ## Credits